 No. If you are admitted to Bates through Early Decision, you will receive a financial aid package that is comparable to what you would receive as a student admitted through Regular Decision.
 The package you receive will be tentative based on estimated data you provide on the College Board PROFILE and prior year tax returns.
 Bates will verify your eligibility when your family’s current year tax returns become available, and we’ll adjust your award to reflect your family’s actual income, if necessary.

-Bates has a generous outside-scholarship policy.
-Outside scholarships can be used first to reduce the loan and/or work portions of a financial aid package or supplement your family’s calculated contribution toward costs.
-We adjust Bates Scholarship only when the combination of scholarship aid from all sources (Bates, federal, state or other) exceeds the student’s calculated cost of attendance.
+Bates has a generous outside scholarship policy.
+Outside scholarships can be used to lower or replace the loan and/or work portions of your financial aid package or supplement your family’s calculated contribution toward costs.
+We adjust Bates Scholarship only when the combination of scholarship aid from all sources (Bates, federal, state or other) exceeds a student’s calculated cost of attendance.

 +How much will I be expected to borrow through student loans?
 How much loan debt do Bates students graduate with?

-No. To be considered for Bates financial aid, you must indicate an intent to apply for financial aid on the admission application – no consideration for institutional financial aid can be given after admission decisions are mailed.
+No. To be considered for Bates financial aid, you must indicate your intent to apply for financial aid on the admission application — no consideration for institutional financial aid can be given after admission decisions are mailed.
 Students can apply for federal financial aid, in the form of student loans or work-study assistance, at any time during the school year.